 The US has the largest insurance market in the world today, followed by China and Japan.
-The US insurance industry accounts for nearly 40% of the total amount of premiums written globally.
-The kind of impact this industry makes on the country’s economy is huge.
+The US insurance industry accounts for nearly 40% of global premiums.

 The amount you pay per month to keep your life insurance policy running is called a premium.
 The US is number one worldwide, with $629 billion in life insurance premiums.
 How much is that?
 It’s as much as the GDP of the entire country of Argentina.
 Japan and China are #2 and #3 in the world, with $341 billion and $329 billion in premiums, respectively.